DragAPart: Learning a Part-Level Motion Prior for Articulated Objects: The Dataset

 \paragraph{Rendering.}

 For each 3D asset, we render $48$ articulation animations, with 36 frames each, under random lighting conditions and camera viewpoints by means of the SAPIEN~\cite{xiang2020sapien} renderer.
-The images and drags are constructed at resolution $512\times 512$.
+This amounts to $40$ million unique image pairs $(x, y)$ for training purposes.
 We also render a version of the dataset where each part of the 3D model is given a random, monochromatic color texture (\cref{fig:dataset} right), which we find useful for the model's generalizability (\cref{sec:generalization}).